Pretty up your party table with these fun tips and tricks for creative ways to display food at parties!

-Here are just a few of the awesome ideas that were shared on The Frugal Girls Facebook Page…
+Here are just a few of the awesome ideas shared on The Frugal Girls Facebook Page…

 Lori said: “On a table (where you would like to display the food) create levels.
 You can do this by using various size boxes/books/ containers.
 You can then cover them up with Christmas fabric/table clothes/batting(for a snow look).
 The plates don’t have to look the same.
 You can then take the cinnamon pine cones & twigs from outside, candles, etc. to decorate.
 The more levels and color you use the fancier it will look without spending an arm and a leg for it.
 Use unusual containers to display the food.
 People love things that are different and they give a great conversation piece.”

 Danielle said: “Martini glasses work great for nuts, candied cranberries, or other small treats… Can also use Christmas wrapping paper to dress up plates and bowls you already have on hand.”

 Rachel said: “Baskets for bread or crackers with a colorful napkin or towel.
 Cake stands are great for cheese balls, or other finger foods.
 Also, you probably can borrow some from your church or a friend or relative who is coming to the party.”

 Patti said: “Place your plastic utensils (forks, knives, spoons) in Christmas- themed mugs or tumblers on the table next to the plates – one mug/tumbler for forks, one for spoons, one for knives, etc. For decorative appetizer/hors d’oeuvres plates, wrap a paper plate in Christmas paper, place clear plastic wrap over the decorated plate (Saran Wrap or Press & Seal) so that the decor shows through without exposing the food to the paper.”